-1. Is the school complying with applicable education requirements?
+2. Is the school complying with applicable education requirements?

 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to education requirements, including but not limited to: Academic Program Assurances Instructional days or hours requirements Graduation requirements Promotion and Acceleration requirements State of Ohio Standards State Assessments Implementation of mandated programming as a result of state or federal funding
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to education requirements, including but not limited to: Academic Program Assurances Instructional days or hours requirements Graduation requirements Promotion and Acceleration requirements State of Ohio Standards ELA curriculum selected from state State Assessments Implementation of mandated programming as a result of state or federal funding On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard

-Score Possible Score Rating Definition 2 Meets Standard Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: • Equitable access and opportunity to enroll • Identification and referral • Appropriate development and implementation of IEPs and 504 Plans • Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities • Discipline, including due process protections, manifestation determinations, and behavioral intervention plans • Access to the school's facility and program to students in a lawful manner and consistent with students' IEPs or 504 Plans 1 Meets Standards w/CAP The school is on an approved Corrective Action Plan and is actively making progress to cure the deficiency.
+Score Possible Score Rating Definition

+1 Meets Standard Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: Equitable access and opportunity to enroll Identification and referral Appropriate development and implementation of IEPs and 504 Plans Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities Discipline, including due process protections, manifestation determinations, and behavioral intervention plans Access to the school's facility and program to students in a lawful manner and consistent with students' IEPs or 504 Plans Appropriate use of all available funding On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard

-1. Is the school protecting the rights of students with disabilities?
+3. Is the school protecting the rights of students with disabilities?